platy/node-bacnet/README.md

 Another option is that we find a way to get segmentation support, such as by merging this branch - https://svn.code.sf.net/p/bacnet/code/branches/jbennet/bacnet-stack-0-5-7/

+## Known issues

+### Ran out of invoke ids!

+Ocassionally runs out of invocation IDs - the request will throw an error immediately and with PRINT_ENABLED will print to console "Ran out of invoke ids!" - this may not be recoverable - we have to look into how the underlying c library issues and reuses the invocation ids.

+### Issues with concurrent BACnet requests

+It doesn't always happen, but at the moment its best to avoid concurrent requests.